Layjoo/Quiz-line-bot/README.md

 ## Feauture
 - Create simple quiz in Notion database and send them via line chat bot when user want to do a quiz.
-- Line Bot will send questions and choices that have already exited in the Notion database to user.
+- Line bot will send questions and choices that have already exited in the Notion database to user.
 We can simply add more question to the database at anytime.
 - Intregrate with firebase cloud store for colletting user status such as answer for the current question of the user.
 - You can add more information that will appear after answer is sent by bot (such as infomation about question or source)